Debt Collector Harassment in Florida

 Step 1: Know Your Rights

-If you think Florida debt collectors are harassing you, then it’s important to become familiar with the Basics of the Fair Debt Collection Practices Act.
+If you think Florida debt collectors are harassing you, then it’s important to become familiar with the basics of the Fair Debt Collection Practices Act.
 The FDCPA was passed in 1977 to protect consumers from collection agencies.
 If a debt collector violates any of the harassment or misrepresentation rules, the victim has a right to sue the collector for violation of the FDCPA.

 Step 2: Collect Records

 If you’ve been harassed in Florida by a debt collector, it’s important to gather evidence.
 The Consumer Financial Protection Bureau recommends that you keep a file of all letters a debt collector sends you.
 Keeping the envelopes might also be useful if they have used any misleading government symbols on them.
-Furthermore, you should save any voicemail messages, answering machine messages and text messages.
-Additionally, you should always get the name and employee ID number of the caller, the company name and address, and the time of call.
+Furthermore, you should save any voicemail messages, answering machine messages, and text messages.
+Additionally, you should always get the name and employee ID number of the caller, the company name and address, and the time of the call.
 Remember to take comprehensive notes during any calls.
 Florida is a two-party consent state, so you can’t record the call without the debt collector’s agreement.

 Step 3: Remain Calm and Act Deliberately